awsdocs/aws-sam-developer-guide/doc_source/sam-resource-api.md

 *Type*: String
 *Required*: No
 *AWS CloudFormation compatibility*: This property is passed directly to the `[Description](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-restapi.html#cfn-apigateway-restapi-description)` property of an `AWS::ApiGateway::RestApi` resource\.

+ `DisableExecuteApiEndpoint`   <a name="sam-api-disableexecuteapiendpoint"></a>
+Specifies whether clients can invoke your API by using the default `execute-api` endpoint `https://{api_id}.execute-api.{region}.amazonaws.com`\.
+By default, clients can invoke your API with the default endpoint\.
+To require that clients only use a custom domain name to invoke your API, disable the default endpoint\.
+*Type*: Boolean
+*Required*: No
+*AWS CloudFormation compatibility*: This property is passed directly to the `[DisableExecuteApiEndpoint](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-restapi.html#cfn-apigateway-restapi-disableexecuteapiendpoint)` property of an `AWS::ApiGateway::RestApi` resource\.

  `Domain`   <a name="sam-api-domain"></a>
 Configures a custom domain for this API Gateway API\.